Genetic distance: Biological foundation

 Figure 2: Divergence timeline between two hypothetical species.

-Process of determining genetic distance
+Determining genetic distance

-Recent advancement in sequencing technology and the availability of comprehensive genomic databases and bioinformatics tools that are capable of storing and processing colossal amount of data generated by the advanced sequencing technology has tremendously improved evolutionary studies and the understanding of evolutionary relationships among species.
+Genetic distance can be estimated by comparing the results of DNA sequencing to previously recorded data in genomic databases.
+Various bioinformatics analysis softwares are capable of processing these sequenced data.
+These techniques are integral to evolutionary biology, the study of evolutionary relationships among species.

 Markers for genetic distance

 Different biomolecular markers such DNA, RNA and amino acid sequences (protein) can be used for determining the genetic distance.

 The selection criteria of appropriate biomarker for genetic distance entails the following three steps: